algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 Sube is the main character and is a sugar cube.
 For the MVP, Sube will be a simple cube with a material of sugar applied to it.
 For the final version, Sube will be a 3D model of a sugar cube with a material of sugar applied to it.
-It will have to be designed by us on Blender.
+It will have to be designed by our team on Blender.

 ### NPC

-Npc are going to be other sugar cubes that will be used to interact with the player.
+Npc will be other sugar cubes that will be used to interact with the player.
 It may be used to give the player a hint or lore about the game.
-For the MVP, Npc will be a simple cube with a material of sugar applied to it.
+For the MVP, NPCs will be simple cubes with a material of sugar applied to it.
-For the final version, Npc will be a 3D model of a sugar cube with a material of sugar applied to it.
-It will have to be designed by us on Blender.
+For the final version, NPCs will be a 3D model of a sugar cube with a material of sugar applied to it.
+They will also be designed by our team on Blender.

 ## Plugin

 Gravity change plugin is a plugin that allows us to change the gravity of the player.
 It is available [here](https://www.unrealengine.com/marketplace/en-US/product/directional-planet-gravity).
 It is free to use for non-commercial projects.
-It will be used for the sticky functionnality.
+It will be used for the sticky Functionality.

 # Gameplay